margaretmf/margaretmf.github.io/keycreativewriting.md

 One other important quality helped Eisenhower's success.
 This was popularity.
 He was very popular throughout the country during his career.
 He was also popular as a child when Eisenhower was a young boy in school, he was really popular.
 He even had this popularity at school when his family was poor and couldn't pay for nice clothing.
 He was so popular that he became President of Abilene High School Athletic Association when he was in high school.
 People called Eisenhower *Ike* there and everywhere else too.
 ANother example of popularity was that when he got back from Europe, he did so well that he was treated as though he killed Hitler himself.
 After he got back, he flew to England to go to a ceremony.
 The ceremony took place in London and he was invited by Winston Churchill.
 At the ceremony he received a key and he made a speech of acceptance, *I am not a native of this land.
 I come from the very heart of America...'* Another way that showed Eisenhower's populrarity is that he didn't really want to be president although he became president and served for two terms.
 He was forced into presidency because so many people wanted him to be president.
 He was successful as president.
 He helped the civil rights movement and helped blacks.
 One way is that he helped Ruby Bridges be able to safely be at an all white school.
 He made a difference in America by being president.
 He was forced into presidency because of his popularity and he was popular in numerous ways.

 Eisenhower was a fantastic leader.
 He wouldn't have become this great leader without being hard-working, creative, and popular.
 Eisenhower helped a lot in World War II.
 He helped end the war in victory for the Allies.
 As president, he was against discrimination.
-In Eisenhower's first inaugural address, he says *The men who mine coal and fire furnaces and balance ledgers and turn lathes and pick cotton and heal the sick and plant corn- all serve proudly, and as profitably for America as the statemen who draft treaties and the legislator who enact laws.* Eisenhower was also a man who strived for world peace.
+In Eisenhower's first inaugural address, he says, "The men who mine coal and fire furnaces and balance ledgers and turn lathes and pick cotton and heal the sick and plant corn- all serve proudly, and as profitably for America as the statemen who draft treaties and the legislator who enact laws."
+Eisenhower was also a man who strived for world peace.
 He strived for world peace by two ways.
 One of the ways was by not wanting war.
 He tried to end the Korean War while president.
 He also wanted people to be equal and wanted people to help other people out.
 Eisenhower fulfilled many of his dreams and made a difference in the United States of America and in how our country is today.

 <br>